veg/cawlign/README.md

                            nucleotide : align sequences in the nucleotide space;
                            protein    : align sequences in the protein space;
                            codon: align sequences in the codon space (reference must be in frame; stop codons are defined in the scoring file);
+  -c GENETIC_CODE          genetic code identifier (NCBI code like 1, 2, 4, or a name like standard/universal);
+                           only used when -t codon is selected.
+If omitted with -t codon, the universal code is used by default.
+                           When installed, genetic code files are looked up under /usr/local/share/cawlign/genetic_codes.
   -l LOCAL_ALIGNMENT       global/local alignment (default=trim)
                            global : full string alignment; all gaps in the alignments are scored the same local  : partial string local (smith-waterman type) alignment which maximizes the alignment score